 Many exotic animals that are abandoned or escape from confinement, end up in the Canadian environment.
 While most will die, lacking the skills they need to survive in the wild, some animals are able to adapt and establish themselves, becoming invasive species.
 When this occurs, it can have serious economic and environmental implications for Canada's native flora and fauna.
-Invasive species can alter ecosystems, and decrease the genetic diversity of an area.
-Monitoring this threat and removing these species to protect and restore natural environments can require significant resources.
-While the specific costs to Canada are undocumented, it is estimated that invasive species cost the U.S. over 120 billion dollars in damages every year.

-The situation in British Columbia is one example of the impact of invasive species.
-B.C. is now home to several introduced invasive pet species including the red-eared slider turtle, American bullfrog and Brazilian elodea.
-The increased demand for red-eared slider turtles is a worldwide phenomenon, likely associated with the popular television show, Teenage Ninja Mutant Turtles in the 1990's.
-However these turtles can grow to be 33 centimetres long and can live for more than 25 years in captivity, factors that may contribute to the release of these animals into the local environment.
-When a new species is introduced into an ecosystem, it can quickly take over an area and threaten native species for resources or introduce diseases.
-In B.C., conservation officers have reported that red-eared sliders are to blame for the disappearance of native turtles in certain parks within the province.
+Invasive species can alter ecosystems, and decrease the genetic diversity of an area.28 Monitoring this threat and removing these species to protect and restore natural environments can require significant resources.
+While the specific costs to Canada are undocumented, it is estimated that invasive species cost the U.S. over 120 billion dollars in damages every year.29 slider turtle, American bullfrog and Brazilian elodea.30 The increased demand for red-eared slider turtles is a worldwide phenomenon, likely associated with the popular television show, Teenage Ninja Mutant Turtles in the 1990's.31 However these turtles can grow to be 33 centimetres long and can live for more than 25 years in captivity, factors that may contribute to the release of these animals into the local environment.32 When a new species is introduced into an ecosystem, it can quickly take over an area and threaten native species for resources or introduce diseases.
+In B.C., conservation officers have reported that red-eared sliders are to blame for the disappearance of native turtles in certain parks within the province.33